Shellharbour Airport: Passenger

-Previously, commencing on 30 October 2017, JETGO Australia became the first airline to operate regular passenger services from Wollongong airport since the termination of Qantaslink flights in 2008.
+Previously, commencing on 30 October 2017, JetGo became the first airline to operate regular passenger services from Wollongong airport since the termination of QantasLink flights in 2008.
 This was also the first time that jet aircraft have been operated for scheduled passenger services.
 Jetgo provided daily flights to Melbourne and Brisbane using Embraer ERJ regional jets of 36 to 50 seats capacity, until the airline went out of business on 1 June 2018.

-Historical Aircraft Restoration Society (HARS)
+Historical Aircraft Restoration Society

 The Historical Aircraft Restoration Society (HARS) is based at Wollongong Airport.
 HARS was formed in 1979 by a group of aviation enthusiasts interested in the preservation of Australian Aviation History.
 Its mission is "To recover and where possible restore to flying condition, aircraft or types of aircraft that have played a significant part in Australian Aviation History both in the Civil and Military arenas".
 Actor John Travolta donated his ex-Qantas Boeing 707 to the group in 2017.
-The plane will be flown to the airport after it completed repairs to ensure safe ferry condition.
+Originally planned to be flown to Australia, the plane will be dismantled in the United States, shipped to Australia, and reassembled at Shellharbour Airport by HARS.
 HARS has restored, or acquired: